6 Important Theories in Social Work

 7. Follow up after the intervention.

-This social work model is commonly used for clients who are experiencing thoughts of suicide or self-harm or who have undergone an acute crisis, like rape or violence.
+This social work model can be used for clients who are experiencing thoughts of suicide or self-harm or who have undergone an acute crisis, like rape or violence.

 3. Narrative therapy

-Narrative therapy is the process of removing an individual from their problem(s) and helping the individual to see that they have the power to change their life story, also known as the narrative.
-Narrative therapy helps individuals realize that they are not their problems, but that they’re separate from them and can fix them when they view the narrative from an outside perspective.
+Narrative therapy is the process of helping the individual recognize that they have the power to change their life story, also known as the narrative.
+Narrative therapy helps individuals realize that they are separate from their problems and can fix them when they view the narrative from an outside perspective.

-Using narrative therapy, a social worker would help an individual to create a new narrative with different positive actions.
-The social worker helps an individual understand how the broader context is contributing to their narrative, so they can be aware of things to avoid and ways to tackle their problems.
+Using narrative therapy, a social worker can help an individual create a new narrative with different positive actions.
+The social worker enables the individual to understand how the broader context is contributing to their narrative, so that they can be aware of pitfalls to avoid and can utilize various strategies to tackle their problems.

 4. Problem-solving model